Introduction to C++

 Public inheritance

-is that the public members of the base class are brought into the derived class as public members.
+public members of the base class are brought into the derived class as public

 Scope resolution